 The mass media—including broadcast television, cable and satellite television, radio, newspapers, magazines, books, videos, and the Internet—largely share three characteristics: First Amendment protections and concerns about diversity; economies of scale arising from the relatively large fixed costs associated with creation of the first copy of a media product; and competition not only to sell products to audiences but to sell access to those audiences to advertisers.

-EI economists have participated in the formulation of media policy while serving at the Federal Communications Commission, Department of Justice, Federal Trade Commission, and White House Office of Telecommunications Policy.
-In addition, EI economists have published extensively on media issues and are recognized for their contributions to economic and policy debates.
+Secretariat Economists professionals have participated in the formulation of media policy while serving at the Federal Communications Commission, Department of Justice, Federal Trade Commission, and White House Office of Telecommunications Policy.
+In addition, Secretariat Economists professionals have published extensively on media issues and are recognized for their contributions to economic and policy debates.

-Because of their familiarity with media economics as well as antitrust analysis, EI economists are frequently called upon to analyze issues of market definition, market power, and damages relating to the mass media in connection with regulatory proceedings, federal agencies investigations, and court cases.
-Extensive media experience has enabled EI economists to develop particular expertise in issues relating to competition in advertising and direct marketing.
+Because of their familiarity with media economics as well as antitrust analysis, Secretariat Economists professionals are frequently called upon to analyze issues of market definition, market power, and damages relating to the mass media in connection with regulatory proceedings, federal agencies investigations, and court cases.
+Extensive media experience has enabled Secretariat Economists professionals to develop particular expertise in issues relating to competition in advertising and direct marketing.

-Examples of mass media and advertising work by EI economists include:
+Examples of mass media and advertising work by Secretariat Economists professionals include:

 - Economic reports submitted to the FCC in connection with such issues as regulation of the cable television industry, restrictions on broadcast television networks, and regulation of media ownership